Johnnydev001/Johnnydev001/README.md

 Just finished three new projects:
 - [Weather Forecast App](https://github.com/Johnnydev001/weather-forecast) built with NuxtJS, Typescript, Dotnet C# and Github Actions.
 - [Monorepo Turborepo Template](https://github.com/Johnnydev001/mono-repo-turbo-template) built with React, Svelte and Turborepo.
-- [Dr. André Yee's Portfolio](https://drandreyee.com/) built with React, Tailwind CSS and Netlify.
+- [Dr. André Yee's Portfolio](https://drandreyee.com/) is built with React, Tailwind CSS, and Netlify.

-Currently working on a full-stack project to learn more about React Typescript, Spring Boot with Kotlin and Azure DevOps.
+Currently working on two new projects:
+- A to-do list application integrating a React Typescript frontend with a Springboot(Kotlin) backend.
+The database is MongoDB NoSQL / Azure CosmosDB.
+Authentication and deployment are done with Azure: DevOps pipelines, authentication, monitoring, etc (for learning purposes).
+- A 3D web project with NextJS, Tailwind CSS, Strapi CMS, and GraphQL.

 ## Let's Connect!